Large-Vocabulary Segmentation for Medical Images with Text Prompts: Discussion

-\textbf{Scaling Models Lead to Better Performance.} Increasing model capacity has been demonstrated to effectively enhance model's performance in large language models~\cite{wu2023pmcllama,touvron2023llama}, yet such scaling law remains to be verified in segmentation tasks.
+When evaluating on external multi-center datasets, \model{}-Pro exhibits advanced generalization ability compared to all specialist models, highlighting its excellent cross-center transferability.
+With dataset-specific fine-tuning, \model{}-Ft can further improve the performance, thus balancing the clinical requirements between generalist solutions and specialist models.

+Second, as an automatic method prompted by text, \model{} offers an alternative approach to recent works, such as interactive segmentation foundation models~\cite{MedSAM,wang2023sammed3d}.
+Through both qualitative and quantitative comparisons, \model{} demonstrates enhanced segmentation accuracy and robustness, particularly on targets with irregular shapes.
+Unlike interactive methods that rely on spatial prompts and may suffer from inaccurate prompts, leading to performance fluctuations, \model{} can effectively automate segmentation on 3D images with text prompts, significantly reducing user inference time and associated costs.
+In addition, compared to our concurrent work on text-prompted 2D segmentation foundation model, namely BiomedParse~\cite{zhao2024foundation}, \model{} demonstrates significantly broader applicability in 3D radiology images and consistently outperforms it in both in-domain and out-of-domain scenarios.

+Third, our work implies that scaling laws---observed in large language models---also apply to large-vocabulary medical segmentation.
 In this work, we build \model{}-Nano (110M) and \model{}-Pro (447M).
-In both region-wise and class-wise evaluations, \model{}-Pro shows clear performance boost over \model{}-Nano, outperforming the latter on most region and classes.
-This implies that scaling law is also applicable to universal medical segmentation, indicating a promising way to continuously improve the performance.
+In both region-wise and class-wise evaluations, \model{}-Pro shows a clear performance boost over \model{}-Nano, outperforming the latter on most regions and classes.
+These findings indicate a promising way to continuously improve the performance of segmentation foundation models.

-\textbf{Domain Knowledge Can Boost Segmentation Performance.} The impact of domain knowledge, especially multi-modal knowledge on human anatomy remains under-explored for segmentation task.
-In this work, we propose a multi-modal knowledge graph on human anatomy, and via knowledge injection, build a text encoder prompting the segmentation task.
-In Sec.~\ref{sec:ab_study_text}, we demonstrate how it can enhance the segmentation performance, especially on these `tail' classes.
-As we expect the segmentation targets in human body to continuously grow in the future, it will raise higher demand on generating informative and distinguishable text prompts.

-\textbf{Limitations.} As an exploratory work in this field, though demonstrate impressive and promising results, we find certain limitation of \model{}: \begin{itemize} \itemsep{.5em} \item The performance of \model{}-Pro still lags behind nnU-Nets in some region including Brain, Spine and Abdomen, and many classes.
-In future work, we will continue scaling up model size, to further close the gap and even outperforms the counterparts specialist models.

-\item \model{} currently only supports text as prompts, thus not intended for scenes with human interaction requirements.
-For example, manual refinement on the segmentation results.
-We plan to incorporate more interaction interfaces, for example, boxes, scribbles.

-\item The distribution of \samdataset{} is unbalanced, leading to the limitation on capability of \model{}.
-For instance, \samdataset{} contains 189 classes for MR images, while 137 classes are on `Brain' region.
-Comprehensive annotation for MR images still lags behind CT images in the scope of public datasets.

-\item Due to the imbalance between different segmentation datasets, the long-tail distribution in assembled dataset collection remain challenging for building an universal segmentation method.
-As demonstrated in Fig.~\ref{fig:long_tail} (c), the performance gap between `head', `middle' and `tail' classes is still significant. \end{itemize}